DannyRN/Habit-Tracker/README.md

 There are graphs showing your progress, both in the current week and across the last seven natural days.

-## About us

-We are a team of three students fully invested in a Web Development bootcamp in Barcelona.
-Our names are Camila Buldin, Lisa Schwetlick and Raquel Barrio.

 ![Project Image](https://res.cloudinary.com/dqzjo5wsl/image/upload/v1689328762/cheqq_valjxz.png "Project Image")

 ## Deployment

 You can check the app fully deployed [here](https://cheqq.fly.dev/).

-## Work structure

-We used Discord to send us any interesting links and keep each other posted about any news, but mainly we organised everything face to face.

 ## Installation guide